sagemath/sage/tools/README.md

 - `external.host-requires`: External dependencies required for running

-Within an active virtual environment where `grayskull` and `conda-lock` is installed, run the following command:
+Within an active virtual environment where `grayskull`, `conda-lock` and `toml` are installed, run the following command:

 ```bash
 tools/update-conda.py